-Apprenticeships are a highly cost-effective and rewarding way for organisations to develop the public finance and counter fraud professionals of the future.
-Setting a course for public sector excellence, CIPFA is an approved and established apprenticeship training provider.
-We deliver apprenticeships in accountancy and counter fraud to over 200 employers.
+Apprenticeships are a highly cost-effective and rewarding way for organisations and individuals to access professional training.
+CIPFA is an approved and established apprenticeship training provider and delivers apprenticeships in accountancy and counter fraud to over 200 employers.

 Why CIPFA apprenticeships?

-The public sector is facing enormous challenges, from COVID-19 to technological advances and innovations that are transforming work processes and practice.
+The public sector is facing enormous challenges, from the fallout of COVID-19 to technological advances and innovations that are transforming work processes and practice.
 Organisations can begin to address these obstacles by building up their existing capabilities – with levy-funded apprenticeships the most cost-effective solution.

 CIPFA is the only accountancy body in the world exclusively focused on the public sector and our internationally-recognised qualifications and training are standard-setting and industry-defining.
-Our apprenticeship programmes encompass accountancy and counter fraud investigation and offer full support to both apprentices and employers.
+Our apprenticeship programmes, which were recently awarded a "Good" provider grading by Ofsted, encompass accountancy and counter fraud investigation, offering full support to both apprentices and employers.

 What apprenticeships do we offer?

-- Level 7 Accountancy Professional Apprenticeship: Includes study for the CIPFA Professional Qualification – the next intake begins in March 2022, enrolment closes on 31 January 2022
+- Level 7 Accountancy Professional Apprenticeship: Includes study for the CIPFA Professional Accountancy Qualification – the next intake will begin in spring 2024

-- Level 4 Counter Fraud Investigator Apprenticeship: Includes study for the CIPFA Accredited Counter Fraud Specialist qualification – the next intake begins in April 2022, enrolment closes on 28 February 2022
+- Level 4 Counter Fraud Investigator Apprenticeship: Includes study for the CIPFA Accredited Counter Fraud Specialist qualification – the next intake will begin in spring 2024

 What are the benefits?